AndersenLab/dry-guide/docs/pipeline-postGATK.md

 Ancestor strain to use for PCA.

-!!!Note
+!!!
+Note
-    Make sure this strain is in your VCF*
+    Make sure this strain is in your VCF

 ### --output (optional)